-Can you see how light and fluffy this pie is?
+Can you see how light, fluffy, and mousse-like this pie is?

-What I like most about this no bake pumpkin pie recipe is it’s not super sweet and that the pumpkin flavor is the main flavor.
+What I like most about this no bake pumpkin pie recipe is, it’s not super sweet and the pumpkin flavor really shines!

+I’m always surprised how much this no-bake pumpkin pie tastes like regular pumpkin pie!
 You almost don’t even taste the cream cheese.
-I am always suprised how much this no bake pie tastes like regular pumpkin pie!
-(Especially when you add a huge dollop of vanilla flavored cream on top!
+(Especially when you add a huge dollop of vanilla-flavored cream on top!)

 Here’s what you need to know about this No-Bake Pumpkin Pie Recipe: